Akilah Hughes: Writing

 In 2015, Hughes was awarded a fellowship from the Sundance Episodic Story Lab, with a half-hour comedy pilot titled Unlikely, co-written with Lyle Friedman.

 Hughes began writing her first book in 2015, after a collaboration with Penguin Group for her Tipsy Book Reviews video series on YouTube led the publisher to offer her a book deal.
 The book, a collection of essays titled Obviously: Stories From My Timeline, was published on September 24, 2019, by Penguin Random House's Razorbill imprint.
 The book was included in PopSugar's "The 26 Best New Books You Need to Read This Fall", where writer Brenda Janowitz described the essays as "as hilarious as they are heart-warming."
 Writing for the Los Angeles Sentinel, Lapacazo Sandoval calls the book "very insightful and very, very funny".

+In 2023, Hughes wrote for Steven Soderbergh's science fiction series Command Z, inspired by Kurt Andersen's 2020 book, Evil Geniuses: The Unmaking of America.

 Hosting

 In 2016, Hughes co-moderated the 2016 Brown & Black Democratic Presidential Forum on Fusion TV, alongside Jorge Ramos, Rembert Browne, and Alicia Menendez.
 Politicians participating in the event were 2016 United States presidential election Democratic candidates Hillary Clinton, Bernie Sanders, and Martin O'Malley.

 Beginning in 2019, Hughes became the co-host of a newly launched daily news podcast from Crooked Media titled What a Day, alongside political journalist Gideon Resnick.
 The podcast's first episode, titled "Baghdadi and Blackouts", was released on October 28, 2019.
 What a Day won a Webby Award as the People's Voice Winner of "Best News & Politics Podcast" in 2021.
 The 412th episode of What a Day—released on July 30, 2021, and titled "Keeping The DREAM Alive"—was Hughes' final episode as co-host of the podcast.

+As part of a newly signed deal in July 2023, iHeartMedia and Ninth Planet Audio announced the production of a podcast to be hosted by Hughes.
+On September 3, 2024, the podcast titled Rebel Spirit with Akilah Hughes premiered its first episode "A Homecoming".
+Rebel Spirit sees Hughes return to her hometown of Florence, Kentucky, where she attempts to convince her high school, Boone County High School, to change its confederate general mascot.

+In April 2025, Rebel Spirit won the People's Voice Webby Award in the "Diversity, Equity, Inclusion & Belonging, Limited-Series & Specials (Podcasts)" category, for which it had been nominated earlier that month.

+Hughes began hosting the podcast How Is This Better? for Courier Newsroom, which Courier announced on May 22, 2025, when its first episode was released May 30, 2025.
+The first episode, and each subsequent weekly episode, was released in both video and audio-only format.
+In the series, Hughes covers "everything from politics and culture to tech and late-stage capitalism," as Courier stated in the aforementioned announcement.